NiklasTiede/CheatSheet-Linux/README.md

 ## Docker

 Containerizing applications is incredible important to improve its portability and scalability.
 Thus developing your application within a docker container is common practice.
-This awesome [cheatsheet](https://github.com/wsargent/docker-cheat-sheet) helps me very much when working with docker.
-I still got alot to learn so I'm visiting their repo now and then.
+This awesome [cheat sheet](https://github.com/wsargent/docker-cheat-sheet) helps me very much when working with docker.
+I still got a lot to learn so I'm visiting their repo now and then.

 Here are some basic commands.